AscendingPassage.com HOME PAGE.

 mounds of sand.
 The Greek Christians had appropriated this temple to their worship, several paintings of

-saints yet remaining on the walls.
+saints yet remain on the walls.

 I conjecture the temple of Dakke to have been built after the